feophan/tenguesta_ngoldorinwa/docs/syntx/case/gen.md

 > `yuldar miruvóreo` *draughts (made) of mead* [genitive of composition] and `yuldar miruvóreva` *mead draughts, draughts sweet like mead* [classifying or metaphorical genitive].

 Mismatch mapping is a very late phenomenon when Quenya stopped being a colloquial language.
-It surfaced as a confusion between genitive I and II and consequent displacement of the latter.
+It surfaced as a confusion between semantics of genitive I and II and consequent displacement of the latter.

 !!! tip
 	As a rule of thumb if you are in an muddy case where it is difficult to decide between genitive I or II, consider whether a dependent is conveying a reference (genitive I) or describing a property (genitive II):